 Online authentication is supported for local authentication client agents.
 Offline authentication is not supported because Authentication Manager must be available to send the authentication request to the RSA SecurID Access identity router.

-An administrator should configure this functionality for two different groups of users:
+An administrator can configure this functionality for two different groups of users:

 - Users who are in an Authentication Manager identity source or the internal database.
 An Authentication Manager administrator and a Cloud Administration Console Super Admin need to configure communication between an RSA SecurID Access identity router and Authentication Manager.
 For instructions, see Configure RSA Authentication Manager to Handle Authenticate Tokencodes.

 - RSA SecurID Access users who are not in an Authentication Manager identity source or internal database.
-An Authentication Manager administrator needs to add the Cloud Authentication Service as a trusted realm.
+An Authentication Manager administrator needs to add the Cloud Authentication Service as an RSA SecurID Access trusted realm.
 You must be an Operations Console administrator with Super Admin or Trust Administrator privileges and the rsaadmin password, and you will need to obtain information from a Cloud Authentication Service Super Admin.
 For instructions, see Add an RSA SecurID Access Deployment to RSA Authentication Manager as a Trusted Realm.

-Note: Authentication Manager users who do not have an active RSA SecurID hardware or software token assigned to them must be enabled to use the RSA SecurID Authenticate app by an Authentication Manager Super Admin.
+Note: RSA Authentication Manager 8.2 SP1 and 8.3 users who do not have an active RSA SecurID hardware or software token assigned to them must be enabled to use the RSA SecurID Authenticate app by an Authentication Manager Super Admin.
+Version 8.4 users without active tokens do not require this procedure.
 For instructions, see Enable the RSA SecurID Authenticate App for Specific Users.